 Dam design and construction

-- Utilize large deep dams to give lower water temperatures and reduce the intensity of temperature stratification of the water.
+- Use large deep dams to give lower water temperatures and reduce the intensity of temperature stratification of the water.

 - Locate and size dams to encourage the regular dilution and flushing of stored water from catchment flows.

-- Locate dam to minimize sunlight load where possible.
+- Locate dam to minimise sunlight load where possible.

 - Construct water entry path into excavation of the dam such that it does not cause excessive turbulence and scour.

-- Employ buffer/filter zones of thick vegetation immediately upstream of the dam to minimize entry of sediment and nutrients.
+- Employ buffer or filter zones of thick vegetation immediately upstream of the dam to minimise entry of sediment and nutrients.